-The role of the El Paso City Employees’ Pension Fund is to provide secure retirement benefits, quality information concerning those benefits, and prompt professional and courteous service that meets the highest standards of excellence.
-In carrying out that role, the Board of Trustees and staff are committed to act for the exclusive benefit of the fund and its participants, manage assets of the Fund prudently, and administer benefits with impartiality.
+The City of El Paso Employees Retirement Trust is a governmental defined benefit plan subject to Section 401(a) of the United States tax code.
+The role of the Retirement Trust is to provide secure retirement benefits, quality information concerning those benefits, and prompt professional and courteous service that meets the highest standards of excellence.
+In carrying out that role, the Board of Trustees and staff are committed to act for the exclusive benefit of the Retirement Trust and its participants, manage assets of the Retirement Trust prudently, and administer benefits with impartiality.

 How We Work

-The Pension Fund was established by the City of El Paso to provide participants retirement benefits.
+The Retirement Trust was established by the City of El Paso to provide participants retirement benefits.
 It is regulated by the El Paso Municipal Code and administered by a board of trustees composed of:

 - Two citizens of the City who are not officers or employees of the City and who have resided in the City for a period of at least two years immediately preceding their appointment,